Lab 3: Configure policy settings on IoT Devices

 Many settings are included as part of the security baseline.
 In the Documentation folder you'll find an Excel spreadsheet which outlines all the policies set by the baseline.
 You'll immediately notice that user account password complexity has been changed from its default, so you may need to update user account passwords on the system or as part of your deployment.
 Additionally, policies are configured for USB drive data access.
 Copying data from the system is protected by default now.
 Continue to explore the other settings added by the security baseline.

 Anti-virus protection is required in many IoT device scenarios, especially devices that are more fully featured and running an operating system like Windows 10 IoT Enterprise.
-For devices such as kiosks, retail POS, ATM, etc. Windows Defender is included and enabled by default as part of the Windows 10 IoT Enterprise installation.
-You may have a scenario where you want to modify the default Windows Defender user experience.
+For devices such as kiosks, retail POS, ATM, etc. Microsoft Defender is included and enabled by default as part of the Windows 10 IoT Enterprise installation.
+You may have a scenario where you want to modify the default Microsoft Defender user experience.
 For example, disabling notifications about scans performed, or even disabling scheduled deep scans in favor of only using real-time scanning.
-The policies below are useful for preventing unwanted UI to be created by Windows Defender.
+The policies below are useful for preventing unwanted UI to be created by Microsoft Defender.

 - Check for the latest virus and spyware definitions before running a schedule scan to Disabled